 Treetops, based in Risley, provides nursing care and emotional support for adults with life-limiting conditions such as cancer, motor neurone disease, respiratory conditions and heart failure.

 The Café, which runs every Thursday, 10am-3.30pm, is one of several new Wellbeing Services aimed at encouraging people to maintain their quality of life and capacity to care for themselves.
+A new support group for adults with Motor Neurone Disease (MND) – Mollie’s – is being launched in February.

 Mollie’s MND Support Group offers peer and professional support for anyone affected by MND – patients, families and carers.
-The drop-in sessions will run on the first Friday of each month, starting Friday 7 February.

 The group has been named ‘Mollie’s’ in memory of Mollie Southway from Sandiacre.
 Mollie, and her husband John, first visited the Café shortly after her diagnosis.